 I, as well as SHRM understand that your attendance at the conference isn’t an indicator of your commitment to the profession.
 You can be totally committed to HR regardless of your attendance at the SHRM Annual.
 In my experience, HR professionals regardless of their conference attendance are some of the most committed business professionals I have ever met.
 Most of us accidentally land in HR roles only to find success, comfort, and friendship in an industry and profession that is critical to business success and transformation.
 While there will be 17,000 in attendance at the annual conference including myself, there are 268,000 SHRM members who are not able to attend.
 And I think most of us in attendance have been in your shoes.
 I remember having a serious case of FOMO (or fear of missing out) the last time SHRM Annual was in New Orleans in 2009.

 You can be an active but virtual conference participant from afar using social networks, communities, and technologies.
 I’ve organized a list of tools, technologies, and platforms to participate in to go ‘All in’ if you are not able to attend the SHRM Annual Conference face to face.
 Being a virtual conference attendee can be achieved with a little planning, effort and a commitment to sharing and engaging digitally.

-How to Get the Most Out of SHRM Annual If You Are #NotatSHRM
+How to Get the Most Out of #SHRM17 Even If You Can’t Attend

 Regardless of your attendance at the SHRM Annual whether in personal of virtual, the conference is a great time to think, plan and reflect on the future of the HR profession and where you fit into increasing the understanding and impact that HR has especially with managers, business leaders, and your employees.
 I’m looking forward to connecting with many of you as a result of the SHRM Annual Conference either in personal or virtually.
 And if you are attending the conference, be sure to sign up for my text party alerts by texting ‘SHRM’ to 55678.